Hopi Kachina figure: General features

 In addition to these traditional forms, a modern variation is now being created: the miniature kachina figure.
 These are mostly created by Hopi women, are only produced for trade, and are not always considered to be kachina figures.

 Facial features

 There are two types of kachina figure eyes: painted eyes, which can be round, rectangular, pot-hooks, or half-moons, and pop eyes, which are carved of wood and then attached to the figures.

 Additionally, there are two types of figure mouths.
-The first is the painted mouth, which can be either rectangular, triangular, or crescent shaped.
+The first is the painted mouth, which can be either rectangular, triangular, or crescent-shaped.
 The other is the carved mouth, of which there is either a horizontal mouth with a wide or narrow beard, a beak that is turned up or down, a tube or a short snout.

 On the figure's head, there will be either bird wings, ears (typically large and red), cornhusk flowers, hair, feathers, or horns.
 The horns can either be pseudo-horns or real animal horn.

 The noses are rarely realistic-looking, except when carved into the wood.
-Some kachinas also have beards of feathers or red-dyed horsehair.
+Some katsinam also have beards of feathers or red-dyed horsehair.